Did you know that IKEA is responsible for 75% of break ups among couples in their 20s?

-Now, I’m a seasoned IKEA shopper but in all of my boyfriend’s 27 years of life he had never stepped foot into the giant blue cave of wonder.
+Now, I’m a seasoned IKEA shopper but in all of my boyfriend’s 28 years of life he had never stepped foot into the big blue cave of wonder.

 Walking through the automatic double doors the two of you may feel excited and empowered, like all these little mock rooms are yours for the choosing!

 You’ll rip off a paper measuring tape and run about the store pretending to know how long this wall is and how tall that one is.
-You’ll probably jot down a bunch of Swedish words you can’t pronounce, sit on every couch, and play house in the kitchens, even though neither of you can cook so the pantomiming is a little confusing for spectators.
+You’ll probably jot down a bunch of Swedish words you can’t pronounce, sit on every couch, and play house in the kitchens even though neither of you can cook so the pantomiming is a little confusing for spectators.

-You can reassure your boyfriend that if you can just make it through the dreaded Kid’s section there’s a light at the end of the tunnel… but you’ll secretly know it’s just the lamp section and there’s still a long long way away…..
+You can reassure your boyfriend that if you can just make it through the dreaded Kid’s section there’s a light at the end of the tunnel… but you’ll secretly know it’s just the lamp section and there’s still a long long way to go.

 When you finally emerge, beat and mysteriously sticky, you’ll see the arrows pointing down to the Marketplace and you can tell your boyfriend you’re almost home free.
-He may still start to complain about the lack of windows, exits, fresh air and struggle to understand which direction just means OUT, but stay the course and dodge his questions.
+He may still start to complain about the lack of windows, exits, fresh air and struggle to understand which direction just means OUT.
+Stay the course and dodge his questions.